tystar86/python_exercises/Tasks/math.md

 ```

 #41.
->Write a Python program to round a specified number upwards towards infinity and down towards negative infinity of precision 4.
+>Write a function to round a specified number upwards towards infinity and down towards negative infinity of precision 4.

 **Expected Output :**
 ```